timmalstead/Sirvy/README.md

 - Express
 - Twilio API and NPM packages
 - Recharts NPM package
-- Google Firebase
+- Google Firebase Realtime Database and Authentication

 #### Known Issues

-None reported yet
+Some issues with auto fill functions of password managers have been observed.
+If you are having this issue, try inputting your password manually.

 #### Next Steps